palmacas/wiki-documents/docs/Sensor/mmWave_radar_sensor/mr60bha2-mmwave-kit/getting_started_with_mr60bha2.md

 <div style={{textAlign:'center'}}><img src="https://files.seeedstudio.com/wiki/mmwave-for-xiao/mr60/people-counting-target-info.png" style={{width:700, height:'auto'}}/></div>

 :::note
+Breathing and heart rate can be detected within 1.5 meters, and presence can be detected within a range of 1.5 to 6 meters.
-When there are people moving within the 1.5M range, the module will enter the heartbeat and breathing detection mode.
+When there are people within the 1.5M range, the module will enter the heartbeat and breathing detection mode.
 In this mode, the sensitivity of the human detection function may decrease.
 :::

 <!--